kimintime/Harmonious_HR_taskmanager/README.md

 [Back](#harmonious-hr-app)

 ### Navigation Bar
-- From the top navigation bar, you can navigate `Back` to previous page, `Home` to your task list, `Profile` to your account profile, or `Log out` to log out of the app.
+- From the top navigation bar, you can navigate `Back` to previous page, `Home` to your task list, `Profile` to your account profile, or `Log out` to log out of the app.  `Help` brings you to this page.

 ### Task List
 - The title bar welcomes you to the task list, showing you how many incomplete tasks you currently have.
 The search bar is case sensitive, and shows results once you hit enter or the `Search` button.
 Remove the search input and hit enter or `Search` again to see your entire task list.